 The Whitney M. Young, Jr. Health Center (WYH) was established in 1971 to provide access to consistent quality healthcare without regard to income.
 Today, WYH offers primary medical, dental and behavioral health services to over 20,000 men, women and children at sites throughout our region.

 WYH works to alleviate patients’ barriers to accessing care.
 We provide transportation, translation services, patient education, nutrition, and case management services.
 In addition, WYH employs culturally diverse clinical and support staff.
 More than 8% of our patient population reports speaking a language other than English.
-To assist these patients, WYH provides Spanish and Russian interpreters and utilizes AT&T’s Language Line.
+To assist these patients, WYH provides interpreters and utilizes technology-based interpretation services .